About the Class

 Matisse was enthralled by color and pattern.
-Color was an expressive life force for the artist whether it was opaque, transparent, saturated, or subtly nuanced.
-In this class, we will examine how Matisse created a wholly new way of using color—a style that became known as fauvism.
-We’ll trace the artist’s experiences of color and light in North Africa and examine his portrayals of beautiful women, exotic locations, textiles, and objects in and around Nice in the 1920s.
-We’ll also consider The Dance, the ambitious mural at the Barnes completed in 1932–33, as the catalyst for a change in Matisse’s painting practice, propelling him toward collage and design, culminating in his stained glass work at the Vence Chapel.
+Color was an expressive life force for the artist, whether it was opaque, transparent, saturated, or subtly nuanced.
+In this class we will examine how Matisse created a new way of using color—a style that became known as fauvism.
+We will trace the artist’s experiences of color and light in North Africa and examine his portrayals of beautiful women, exotic locations, textiles, and objects in and around Nice in the 1920s.
+We’ll also consider The Dance, the ambitious Barnes mural he completed in 1933, as the catalyst for a change in Matisse’s artistic practice, propelling him toward collage and design and culminating in his stained glass work at the Vence Chapel.

 Henri Matisse.
 Standing Figure, 1906.
 BF84. © 2022 Succession H. Matisse / Artists Rights Society (ARS), New York

 A member of the Barnes faculty, Williamson studied at Yale University and the Milton Avery Graduate School of Bard College.
 He taught art history and studio art for nearly 30 years at Germantown Friends School in Philadelphia.
 Williamson has an active art practice and has shown his paintings locally.

 “[The] professor was highly engaging, facilitated excellent discussions, and [was] very knowledgeable.
 I learned a lot about teaching art history from watching her.”
 Matisse and Picasso with Martha Lucy

 “The instructor [was] very empathetic and knowledgeable [and] created moments of sharing across students who participated actively in discussion.”
 Art and Literature of the Harlem Renaissance with Michael Williamson